siddharthbrahambhattjobs/Generative-AI/README.md

 now you will see "nomic-embed-text" & "llama3.2:3" in the list.

+when everything is up and running, just go to http://localhost:4200 ; click on google oauth link , and login, then you are good to go

 please see below file for depth
 [View the SpringAI Technical Architecture Documentation](./SpringAI_platform_documentation.pdf)